KAPB-FM

-KAPB-FM (97.7 FM) is an American radio station broadcasting a 1990s-based classic country format.
+KAPB-FM (97.7 MHz) is an American radio station broadcasting a 1990s-based classic country format.
 Licensed to Marksville, Louisiana, United States, the station is currently owned by Bontemps Media Services LLC.
-Station was associated with KAPB-AM 1370KHZ.
+Station was associated with KAPB-AM 1370 kHz.

 History

 The station was assigned the call letters KWLB-FM on 1980-08-01.
 On 1987-06-25, the station changed its call sign to the current KAPB-FM.

 The initials "KAPB" stand for Know Avoyelles Parish Better.
 KAPB tweaked format to 1990s-based classic country along with Louisiana Legends on May 1, 2017.
 The station has a program called the "Swap Shop" formerly the "Trading Post" where callers can call in and sell, swap, or give away items.